 Can I get a work authorization card?

-This depends on a number of factors and is best determined by a qualified immigration attorney who can examine the specifics of your case.
+This depends on several factors and is best determined by a qualified immigration attorney who can examine the specifics of your case.
 Schedule a consultation to find out if you qualify for a work authorization card today.

 How much is a work authorization card?